-- 2015 Recently renamed from Instruction East - 2007 Significant updates as part of Ash Building Project. - Greenhouse glazing in poor condition. - Restroom fixtures and associated exposed plumbing replaced in 1999.
+- 2015 Recently renamed from Instruction East - Greenhouse glazing in poor condition. - Restroom fixtures and associated exposed plumbing replaced in 1999.
 New sinks & faucets 2003 - 2012 Original HVAC system controls upgraded to digital as part of \$600,000 campus-wide energy management system upgrade (part of ECM). - 2013 The greenhouse (now used for storage) is in poor condition and should be considered for major repairs or demolition.
 Roofing and trim are old, the exterior doors are damaged, window frames are rusting, and brick is spalling from ice and water damage.
-A new greenhouse has been built elsewhere on campus. - 2016 Roof report indicates membrane replacement due around 2024 - 2016 greenhouse roof, brick and windows continue to deteriorate - 2018 Greenhouse brick has substantial moisture damage. - 2018 Building controls were improved in 2009 with occupancy sensors, though recommended to upgrade building controls with the standard BEMS system. - 2018 The present classroom unit ventilators do no perform well in providing comfort & noise control.
-Recommend horizontal units to be replaced with improved floor mounted vertical type. - 2018 Systems throughout the building were mostly upgraded around 2007 and there are no immediate concerns with lighting, fire alarm, or other systems. - 2018 Carpet replacement in selected area. - 2019 Replaced selected doors - 2021 Construction underway for expansion/renovation of building.
+A new greenhouse has been built elsewhere on campus. - 2016 Roof report indicates membrane replacement due around 2024 - 2016 greenhouse roof, brick and windows continue to deteriorate - 2018 Greenhouse brick has substantial moisture damage. - 2018 Building controls were improved in 2009 with occupancy sensors. though recommended to upgrade building controls with the standard BEMS system. - 2018 The present classroom unit ventilators do no perform well in providing comfort & noise control.
+Recommend horizontal units to be replaced with improved floor mounted vertical type. - 2018 Systems throughout the building were mostly upgraded around 2007 and there are no immediate concerns with lighting, fire alarm, or other systems. - 2018 Carpet replacement in selected area. - 2019 Replaced selected doors - 2021 Construction underway for expansion/renovation of building. - 2022 Construction concluding in 2022 including replacement of teacher stations TV monitors for instruction and wayfinding.